A HALF-DAY TUTORIAL OFFERED AT MICCAI 2023, VANCOUVER

-Developing ML solutions for eventual clinical deployment requires a different approach than experimental work done in the context of advancing state-of-the-art (SOTA) models.
+Developing machine learning (ML) solutions for eventual clinical deployment requires a different approach than experimental work done in the context of advancing state-of-the-art (SOTA) models.
 Global Health Labs, Inc. (GH Labs) is honored to host a MICCAI tutorial focused on key elements for researchers to consider during the initial research phase so that their ML solutions can survive the "valley of death" between the research lab and clinic.

 October 12, 2023

-Afternoon (half day)
+Afternoon PDT (half day) - full schedule below

 MICCAI, Vancouver